Mikezzr/GoatWolfChess/README.md

 # GoatWolfChess

-A two-player board game built with Java Swing.
+A two-player toy board game developed with the help of Claude Code.

 ## Requirements